chiniczR/The-Jukebox-Serverless-Web-App/README.md

 ## The Jukebox - A Serverless Web App

 This is the code for building an AWS-hosted, serverless web application for an online music store, called The Jukebox.
-This app has session management, user authentication and contact with other services despite having no servers, and a static website for a frontend.
+This app has session management, user authentication and contact with other services.